Trump lashes out at Biden in Rose Garden: 'There's never been a time when two candidates were so different'

 President Trump veered off-script Tuesday after announcing new legislation against China to attack presumptive Democratic presidential nominee Joe Biden for his recent policy proposals – accusing Biden of aligning his campaign with Vermont Sen. Bernie Sanders, New York Rep. Alexandria Ocasio-Cortez and other progressive leaders.

-In comments similar to those made at a campaign rally, Trump laid into his Democratic rival for his policy proposal on immigration, criminal justice reform and climate change among other issues.
+In comments similar to those made at campaign rallies, Trump laid into his Democratic rival for his policy proposal on immigration, criminal justice reform and climate change among other issues.

 “Biden has gone radical left,” Trump said in the Rose Garden as he maligned the proposals laid out by the Biden campaign over the last week.
 “There's never been a time when two candidates were so different.”